Regulatory & Complaints

-1. The first thing you can do is raise any problem with the person dealing with your work (if you are not sure who this, you can either obtain their details by calling our Head of Client Services, Rebecca Mackenzie on 0345 201 3152).
+1. The first thing you can do is raise any problem with the person dealing with your work (if you are not sure who this is, you can obtain their details by calling our office on +44 (0) 800 035 2656).

 2. If you are not satisfied with the response of the person dealing with the matter (or if it is inappropriate to raise your concern with that person, or if the complaint is in relation to more general matters), you should call that person’s supervising partner.

-3. If you are not satisfied with the response of the supervising partner, you should address your complaint to the Managing Partner, Phil Riman.
-Phil can be reached on 0345 201 3142 or you can email him at firstname.lastname@example.org or you can write to him at our office address below.
+3. If you are not satisfied with the response of the supervising partner, you should address your complaint to the Managing Partner, Victoria Wright.
+Victoria can be reached on 0345 201 3145 or you can email her at firstname.lastname@example.org or you can write to her at our office address below.